-So, the audacity and arrogance of “these men” is quite amazing.
-It seems they held no more respect for the king himself than for Daniel!
-But, while the king was in agony over Daniel’s fate, he had even more to worry about for himself!
+The audacity and arrogance of “these men” is quite amazing.
+It seems they held no more respect for the king than for Daniel.
+But, while the king was in agony over Daniel’s fate, he had even more to worry about for himself.
 If Daniel were gone, these evil, scheming men would be the only ones left to assist him in the rule of his new kingdom.
-Without Daniel, not only would his work-load increase, even his own life would be in continual jeopardy!
+Without Daniel, not only would his work-load increase, even his own life would be in continual jeopardy.

 Verse 16: Then the king commanded, and they brought Daniel, and cast him into the den of lions.
 Now the king spake and said unto Daniel, Thy God whom thou servest continually, he will deliver thee.

-So, the sun had set following an agonizing, fruitless day of cabinet meetings, and soul searching on the part of the king who was obstructed at every turn by the relentless stubbornness of “these men” who were filled with a jealous hatred that gave no quarter.
+The sun had set following an agonizing, fruitless day of cabinet meetings and soul searching on the part of the king who was obstructed at every turn by the relentless stubbornness of “these men” who were filled with a jealous hatred that gave no quarter.

 In spite of his fears, Darius reluctantly commanded to bring Daniel.
 But, before he was cast into the den, the king spoke these encouraging words.
-But, what made him say, in a way that expressed certainty, “his God would deliver him?”
+What made him say, in a way that expressed certainty, that his God would deliver him?

 Some 41 years before, during the reign of king Nebuchadnezzar when Darius himself was about 21 years of age, a decree had gone out from the king to “every people, nation, and language, which speak any thing amiss against the God of Shadrach, Meshach, and Abednego, shall be cut in pieces, and their houses shall be made a dunghill; because there is no other God that can deliver after this sort” (Daniel 3:29).
 Doubtless, Darius, the uncle of Cyrus, had read that decree, wondered about it and made certain he found out all the details.